We are coming back to make a brand new EP and we need help raising the funds to make it happen! No labels all independent. Us + You <3 Read more

-Digital download of the new EP, an early exclusive release of the first single, the whole EP one week prior to public release and a limited edition signed poster made by Kyle Crawford of Electric Zombie.Estimated delivery:Add $5 USD to ship outside the US
+Digital download of the new EP, an early exclusive release of the first single, the whole EP one week prior to public release and a limited edition signed poster made by Kyle Crawford of Electric Zombie.Estimated delivery:Ships anywhere in the world

 A Tshirt.
 A really cool FFTL T shirt with your EP.
-TASTYYYEstimated delivery:Ships within the US only
+TASTYYYEstimated delivery:Only ships to: United States

 20 backers All gone!